oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 is not required to have any meaningful relationship to any identity by which a Producer identifies that Consumer in OpenC2 messages.

+As described in [MQTT-v5.0](#mqtt-v50) Section 3.1.3.1, if a broker receives a CONNECT control packet with a zero-byte-length ClientID, the broker must generate a ClientID and return it to the connecting client in the associated CONNACK packet for the client's use.
+When using MQTT to transfer OpenC2 messages, the preferred behavior is for the client supporting the OpenC2 Producer or Consumer to generate its own ClientID.

 ## 2.7 Keep-Alive Interval